bkayser/FidgetechAssistant/README-gcs.md

 Before executing these instructions, decide on a unique identifier for your images.
 Since we are all deploying to the same project, you need a unique identifier to keep your server components distinct.
 As a convention, we will use initials to identify your images and your services so that you won't overwrite anyone else's images.
 Use at least three letters, or any other short unique identifier that you prefer.
-This will be used in the image URLs, secret identifier, and service names.
+This will be used in the image URLs, secrets manager, and service names.

 In the instructions below, replace `IDENTIFIER` with your unique identifier.
 This is important to avoid overwriting the class images!
-It would be a good idea to copy the commands to a text editor and replace `IDENTIFIER` with your unique identifier before executing the commands, and that save the file so you can re-execute them in the future.

 1. **Authenticate with Google Cloud**
    Authenticate and set your local default project.